 The community zone includes 20ha land for community agricultural research and development following community expressions of interest.
-This was in response to the 2018 Senate Economics References Committee inquiry, read about the inquiry on the parliament of Australia website.
+This was in response to the 2018 Senate Economics References Committee inquiry, read about the inquiry on the Parliament of Australia website.

-Once a site is selected, we’ll perform detailed investigations to determine the operational zone’s best placement.
+Now that part of the land at Napandee has been acquired by the Commonwealth, we’ll perform detailed investigations to determine the operational zone’s best placement.

 The operational zone will house:

 The buffer zone will extend to around 100ha to meet community, infrastructure, technical and regulatory requirements.

 Approximately 20 hectares will be set aside at the facility for an agricultural research and development zone.
 The requirements of this zone cannot be determined without first analysing information gathered from the other 2 zones.

 While the other investigations are underway, we’ll continue consulting closely with the Kimba community to ensure they inform our planning.